TanStack/table/docs/api/features/row-selection.md

 }
 ```

-By default, row selection uses the index of the row.
-Row selection state can be tracked with a unique row id by passing in a custom [getRowId](../../api/core/table.md#getrowid) function to the the table.
-This may be necesssary when deleting rows while using manual pagination.
+By default, the row selection state uses the index of each row as the row identifiers.
+Row selection state can instead be tracked with a custom unique row id by passing in a custom [getRowId](../../api/core/table.md#getrowid) function to the the table.

 ## Table Options